cameronfabbri/pokemon/README.md

 `direction`: Can be `front`, `back`, `left` or `right`<br>
 `shiny`: Either true `t` or false `f`<br>
 `mega`: Either true `t` or false `f`<br>
-`num`: Some games have animated sprites, so this number corresponds to each<br>
-frame of the animation.
+`num`: Some games have animated sprites, so this number corresponds to each frame of the animation.

 ### Ideas